-A student arguing in favor of requiring students to subsidize licensing of CopyCatcher.com might raise some of these points: it is unjust for plagiarists to get grades for assignments they did not do themselves; it is unjust for plagiarists to get grades that are as good as or better than grades that honest students receive; it is unjust for honest students when plagiarists damage the university's reputation; and the university would show care toward students by implementing a system that encourages honest work.
+A student arguing in favor of requiring students to subsidize licensing of CopyCatcher.com might raise some of these points: it is unjust for plagiarists to get grades for assignments they did not do themselves; it is unjust for plagiarists to get grades that are as good as or better than grades that honest students receive; it is unjust to honest students for plagiarists to damage the university's reputation; and the university would show care toward students by implementing a system that encourages honest work.
 The long-term consequences (utility) of implementing this system might outweigh the short-term financial costs.